 Planning the sale of your business can be overwhelming.
 Especially when juggling the day to day of your business.

-If you are in this group looking to transition in the coming 10-years you need to start planning now.
+If you are planning to sell or transition your business in the coming 5-10 years, you need to start actively working on this plan now.

 You’ve watched Dragon’s Den and done the math on your own business – 5 x EBITDA, right?